crazyofcode/cs144/writeups/check0.md

 measurements if applicable.]

 - Optional: I had unexpected difficulty with: [describe]
+> I didn't realize that the return value of std::string_view(“\0”, 1) had a length of 1, witch made me debug long time

 - Optional: I think you could make this lab better by: [describe]